Shredder Orpheus: Film festival

 The film was shown at BAM Rose Cinemas on September 23, 2013.
 It was later shown again at The Brattle Theater in Cambridge, Massachusetts as part of the theater's "Trash Night" on May 19, 2015.

 Soundtrack

 On November 11, 2014, the film's remastered soundtrack was released on vinyl by Light in the Attic Records under its Traction imprint.
 The music was composed by Roland Barker, Bill Rieflin, Dennis Rea, and Amy Denio.
 It is the only release of the soundtrack.
 The vinyl includes 17 songs and comes bundled with a Shredder Orpheus DVD.

+Anniversary Blu-Ray

+For the film's 34th anniversary, a limited edition Blu-Ray was released by Vinegar Syndrome and American Genre Film Archive that restored the entire uncut film from the original elements.
+Special features include audio commentary, behind-the-scenes photos, the original VHS version, trailers and promos, writings on the myth, and subtitles.

+Novelization

+The film received an official novelization from Encyclopocalypse Publications in April 2025 that added scenes from an earlier draft script in addition to the finished film.

 Reception

 Nathan Phillips, writing for The Movie Elite said, "Shredder Orpheus is a love letter to independent artistry and ’80s counterculture that is, frankly, missing or underrepresented in today’s social climate, and if it were possible to be nostalgic about the future, it would be via the attitudes present in the future as seen in Shredder Orpheus, a blast from the past.".

+Tony Kay, writing for City Arts Magazine, said "Shredder Orpheus is an animal all its own.
+Written by, directed by and starring On the Boards co-founder Robert McGinley, it was a complete anomaly during its initial 1989 release—an all-local feature film made back when Seattle was still considered a backwater town by most of the world (grunge and the dotcom boom were still gleams in the city’s collective eye).
+Within this isolated Petri dish, McGinley enlisted a ragtag cast and crew of artists and creatives to put a unique spin on the Greek myth of Orpheus and Eurydice.
+Two decades later, the results remain a kick to watch."

+The cinephile blog House of Self-Indulgence said "Sure, the film looks like a veiled excuse to film people doing skateboard tricks in a dystopian landscape ruled by a sinister television station, but it has a lot to say about mass media, the afterlife, love, youth culture and corporate mind control."